fmaste/Haskell/doc/TypeCheckingAndInference.md

 4.0
 ```

+#### Defaulting

-Maybe create a set of "default rules" to follow? but this is not a simple
+Why not create a set of "default rules" to follow? well, this is not a simple
 scripting language.
 A defaulting mechanism exists for the ```Num``` class and
 it's considered a wart on the language that is almost exclusively used for GHCi.
 In other words, Haskell targets [safety first, not usability first](https://www.youtube.com/watch?v=iSmkqocn0oQ).